ChildMindInstitute/mindlogger-backend/docs/development.rst

 in a CherryPy-agnostic manner.
 The recommended idiom for getting the config object is: ::

-    from girder.utility import config
+    from girderformindlogger.utility import config
     cur_config = config.getConfig()

-There is a configuration file for Girder located in **girder/conf**.
+There is a configuration file for Girder located in **girderformindlogger/conf**.
 The file **girder.dist.cfg** is the file distributed with the repository and containing the default configuration values.
 This file should not be edited when deploying Girder.
 Rather, create a custom **girder.cfg** file and place it in one of the supported